vanbenj/sand-stack-starter/README.md

 We've found as as apps get larger and more complex it is often necessay to add [cy.wait(time)](https://docs.cypress.io/api/commands/wait.html#Syntax) to make the test stable on slower CI machines.
 These are end to end tests so many factors can affect test performance.

+### Github Continuous Integration

+The `/.github/workflows/test.yml` is a Github action that runs the Cypress end to end tests and stores the test results to github on every push.

 ### Sapper Export

 This simple example is a readonly app and a candidate for [Sapper Export](https://sapper.svelte.dev/docs#Exporting)